 Definition of Cash Book

 A cash book is also known as the book of original entry.
-It is a business journal that records the cash receipts and cash payments of business for the particular accounting year.
+It is a business journal that records the cash receipts and cash payments of a business for the particular accounting year.
 The cash book works exactly like a cash account, but when the transactions are enormous, then cash book is preferred.

 There are three types of cash books: